J-Afzal/Lane-and-Object-Detection/README.md

   -s --object-detector-blob-size  One of: 208, 320, 416, 512 or 608 (default = 208)
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> The `yolov7.weights` file could not be uploaded due to GitHub's 100 MB upload limit, but is included as a download step for
-> both the PowerShell helper module and the manual instructions above.
+> CUDA is supported by OpenCV but would require a CUDA enabled OpenCV installation which both the PowerShell helper module and
+> the manual instructions don't do.

 ## Documentation

-Checkout the [documentation page](https://J-Afzal.github.io/Lane-and-Object-Detection) built using Doxygen and hosted using
+Checkout the [documentation page][docs] built using Doxygen and hosted using Github pages.
-Github pages.

 ![Documentation Homepage](./resources/screenshots/DocumentationHomepage.png)